Neuss Schützenfest: The Regiment

 While the Schützenfests of the Middle Ages were primarily military in character, cultivation of traditions and social aspects are the main focus of the modern day festivities.
 For this reason, the marksmen wear uniforms with mock guns, often decorated with flowers sticking out of the barrel.

-In 2017 the regiment comprised and estimated 7,860 active, i.e. parading, marksmen and musicians all in all, plus an undetermined number of reserves.
+In 2017 the regiment consisted of around 7,860 actives; i.e., parading, marksmen and musicians with an undetermined number of reserves.
 It is divided into different corps, each wearing their own distinct dress uniform.
-The Schützenfest is organized by the Neuss citizens' marksmen's association, of which all marksmen are members.
+The Schützenfest is organized by the Neuss Citizens' Marksmen's Association, of which all marksmen are members.
 This association is headed by a committee of 10–12 members, among them the Colonel (Oberst), the highest-ranking officer and the commandant of the regiment.
 Ceremonially the Schützenfest is represented by the King of Marksmen (Schützenkönig), who is determined each year in a traditional shooting competition.
 Application for the regality is open to all marksmen, however, it involves a lot of expenditure of time and money from both the king and his wife and for his children, optionally.
 The king is not a member of the association's committee, however.

-The marching bands, corps of drums and fanfare bands present come from the Neuss area and beyond, following the old German band pattern, however the Quirinus Band and Bugle Corps, a new band raised in 2011 and based in the vicinity, marches in the British Light infantry band tradition in a record 160 paces per minute (as it is affiliated to the Royal Green Jackets Association in the UK and is the first ever German marching band of its kind, their present Bandmaster being Peter Hosking, who is an ex Royal Green Jacket and Light Infantry Musician).
+The marching bands, corps of drums and fanfare bands present come from the Neuss area and beyond, following the old German band pattern, however the Quirinus Band and Bugle Corps, a new band raised in 2011 and based in the vicinity, marches in the British Light infantry band tradition in a record 160 paces per minute (as it is affiliated to the Royal Green Jackets association in the UK and is the first ever German marching band of its kind, their present Bandmaster being Peter Hosking, who is an ex Royal Green Jacket and Light Infantry Musician).

 The Corps

 The regiment, brigade sized with more than 7,860 serving actively as of 2017, is divided into a total of 10 corps that have been established over time.
 Only two of these corps, the Grenadeer Corps and the Riflemen Corps were in existence in the times of the first modern day Schützenfest in 1823.
 Except the Sappers, most are company sized or battalion-sized formations, only 2 are regiment-sized.

 Each corps has its own distinctive uniforms.
-Apart from the Squires, the Scheibenschützen, the Artillery Battery and the Cavalry, all corps are further divided into platoons (Züge) of 15-30 marksmen each.
+Apart from the Squires, the Scheibenschützen, the Artillery Battery and the Cavalry, all corps are further divided into platoons (Züge) of 15–30 marksmen each.
 A corps is generally headed by a Major or Captain (Hauptmann), while platoons are headed by First Lieutenants (Oberleutnant).